 Implications for future forest structure

-We have demonstrated that forest structure (local host density and size) affected the cumulative severity of the western pine beetle in the Sierra Nevada in the 2012 to 2015 drought and its aftermath.
-Clearly, this forest insect disturbance has reciprically impacted the forest structure, with uncertain consequences for long-term forest dynamics.
+We have demonstrated that forest structure (local host density and size) affected the cumulative severity of the western pine beetle on ponderosa pine in mixed-conifer forests the western Sierra Nevada in the 2012 to 2015 drought and its aftermath.
+Clearly, this forest insect disturbance has reciprocally affected forest structure, with uncertain consequences for long-term forest dynamics.

 Small trees are getting killed in cooler/wetter sites, larger trees getting killed in hotter/drier sites.
 Perhaps the cooler/wetter sites are resisting even this massive disturbance event?